 styled function which allows adding or overwriting existing style rules.

 The CSS-in-JS object passed to the styled components takes just any CSS rule, with the difference that it uses camel cased keys for the properties.
 Pixel-values can be numbers, any other values need to be strings.

 The style object can also be returned from a function for dynamic values.
 Props can be passed to the styled component using React.

 Pseudo-classes can be used like this:

-The colors module contains all standard colors used by Flipper.
-All the available colors are defined in
+theme module contains all standard colors used by Flipper.
+All available colors can be previewed by starting Flipper and opening

 View > Flipper Style Guide.